centreon/centreon-stream-connector-scripts/modules/docs/sc_event.md

 ### module constructor

-Constructor must be initialized with two parameters
+Constructor must be initialized with 5 parameters

 - an event table
 - a params table